 Christ takes down all walls that divide.
-There is no difference in condition, education, circumstance, personality.
+There is no difference in wealth, condition, education, circumstance, or personality.
 All stand on the same level before God.

 Moreover, Christ is all we need for the Christian life.
-We do not get more of him than we have.
-He is a person and we do not receive a person on the installment plan (John 1:16).
-Since we received new life in Christ we received Christ fully.
-All we need to do is learn to appropriate him personally to our experience (II Cor.
+We do not get more of Him than we have.
+He is a person, and we do not receive a person on the installment plan (John 1:16).
+Since we received new life in Christ, we received Christ fully.
+All we need to do is learn to appropriate Him personally to our experience (2 Cor.
 4:10; Phil.
 1:20,21).

 In our world of division, we need to remember that there are no distinctions in the body of Christ.